Is Wayne Rogerson Really Superman?

 At the time, the top touring car drivers were in series production cars and Bathurst was the big one.
 Wayne drove for Mazda at Bathurst in 1972, and was just pipped for the Class B win.

 This was the year that Damon Beck, the renowned Formula Vee driver, and Bathurst regular, purchased an E49 Charger, with Doug Chivas as his co-driver.
 Amateur drivers could get a team together back then.
-Damon qualified the car, and then Doug started the race.
+Damon qualified the car well, and then Doug started the race.
 Damon left Doug in the car, as the form driver, to complete the race.
-This is the mark of the man.
+This speaks to Damon's character.
 He could have taken the car over and driven to the line himself, but he didn’t.
-They got the car home in third place against the might of Holden, Ford and Chrysler quasi factory teams – the highest finishing Chrysler at Bathurst.
+They got the car home in third place against the might of Holden, Ford and Chrysler quasi factory teams – the highest finishing Chrysler ever at Bathurst.

 Wayne and Damon are two great amateur racing drivers in Australia.
 There are many others, of course.
 But these guys are stand-outs for me.